kusamanetwork/userguide/docs/index.md

 You will no longer be possible to claim KSMs via [this Ethereum DApp](https://claim.kusama.network), i.e. after block `8425150` of Ethereum (approx 9:30 am Zurich time on Monday).

 You will only be able to claim directly on the Kusama network, via your original Ethereum address that you used to procure Dots.
-Instruction for this coming soon.
+Instructions for this coming soon.